-A. The Office of Student Conduct will notify instructors of a student’s Interim Suspension if the student requests it.
+A. The Office of Student Conduct will notify instructors of a student’s Interim Suspension only if the student requests it.
 No detailed information about the alleged violation will be released.

-Q. Should a student consider withdrawing from the University while the interim suspension is in progress?
+Q. Should a student consider withdrawing from the University while the Interim Suspension is in progress?

 Q. If a student chooses to withdraw what will be the effective date?
 Will the student receive any tuition refund by withdrawing?
 Will the student receive grades?

 A. Normally, the withdrawal date is the effective date of the Interim Suspension.
-The student’s college may choose to backdate the withdrawal to the beginning of the semester, if the situation warrants it.
+The student’s academic unit may choose to backdate the withdrawal to the beginning of the semester, if the situation warrants it.
 Any tuition refund will be based upon the normal refund schedule established by the registrar.
 Upon withdrawal, the student will receive W grades.

 Q. What is the process for readmission and when will the suspended student be able to register for classes again?

 A. If the student is found not responsible for the charges, they can return to the University immediately.
 If the student is found responsible, eligibility to return depends on the student’s sanction and the outcome of the appeal process (if the student chooses to appeal).
 A student who has been suspended should contact an academic advisor to discuss the re-enrollment process.